cloudControl/documentation/Guides/NodeJS/AWS S3.md

 # Node.js Amazon S3 Integration

-## Introduction
-[Amazon S3 Node SDK] is a Storage-as-a-Service solution.
+[Amazon S3] is a Storage-as-a-Service solution.
 It provides a simple web service interface that can be used to store and retrieve data from anywhere on the web.

 This guide shows how to integrate Amazon S3 with your Node.js app.

 ## Amazon S3 SDK
 For Node you can choose between different SDKs for Amazon S3:
-* [Amazon S3 Node SDK]
+* [Amazon S3]
 * [Fog]
 * [Knox S3]